 - Archive (completed projects)

-Be consistent: save new files in the right place immediately.
-Simplify online accounts to cut the number of inputs you manage in the first place.
+Save new files in the right place immediately.
+Simplify online accounts to cut the number of inputs you manage.

 A clutter-free desk reduces cognitive load.
 Keep only essentials within arm’s reach.
 Use an in-tray for incoming papers and process it daily.
-Store weekly items in a nearby drawer and less-used items further away.
-Design a calm, functional workspace that supports focus, not a sterile box.
+Store weekly items nearby and less-used items further away.
+Design a calm, functional workspace that supports focus.

 Organized people build systems that work for them.
 Automation and delegation buy back your most precious resource: time.
-Identify repetitive tasks that follow clear rules and automate them.
-Modern no-code tools make simple automations accessible.
+Identify repetitive tasks that follow clear rules and automate them with no-code tools.

-Look for tasks you repeat every week: follow-up emails, weekly reports, copying data between apps, or scheduling posts.
+Look for weekly repeats: follow-up emails, weekly reports, copying data between apps, or scheduling posts.
 Automations can create projects, send welcome emails, or move data across tools automatically.
-For a full automation primer, see our guide on how to automate tasks.
+See our automation primer at https://fluidwave.com/guides/automation.

 A useful system must bend without breaking.
 When a chaotic week arrives, don’t abandon your system—triage.
 Ask: “Does this have to be done this week?”
 If not, move it.
-Aggressively clear non-essentials so you can focus on real emergencies.
+Clear non-essentials so you can handle real emergencies.

 Shift to triage mode: push non-essential tasks to next week or a someday/maybe list.
 This isn’t failure; it’s strategic focus.